jgddesigns/stateshaper/CONTRIBUTING.md

 *Stateshaper* can do a lot on its own, but does even better with Shaper Plugins!

-Plugins are intended to define what events are called using the engine.
-This can be specific to each app, but can also apply to other app's with similar logic.
+Plugins are designed to define what data from apps are used as parameters for the engine.
+This can be specific to each app, but can also apply to other apps with similar logic.

-Plugins for random events, ratings based personaliation, pure compression and structured output are planned to be released as standard universal add-ons to the library.
+Standard plugins for compression, ratings based personaliation, procedural generation, structured sequences, and synthetic data are planned to be released as add-ons to the library.

 If a user can some up with their own specialized plugin, sharing it would be appreciated!
 The open source aspect of *Stateshaper* is encouraged.
 Maybe other uses can be thought of for this library as well.